AndnickProger/ExchangeRatesForWindows/README.md

 # ExchangeRatesForWindows
-Using winsock to get the exchange rate from the Central Bank of Russia
+Using winsock and Boost to get the exchange rate from the Central Bank of Russia.